ucadatalab/ff4ml/README.md

 #### How to run an example

 To run an example, once the runtime environment is configured, the first thing to do is make sure that the source data sets are in the corresponding folder.
-To do this you must download the 'data' folder, from this repository to the '/ home' where it will run.
+We have to make sure that the 'data' folder is downloaded at '/ home'.
 Subsequently, the file 'main.py' must be executed, to which three arguments must be offered: model, repetition number and kfold number.

 * Model: lr, rf, svc.
 These correspond, respectively, to Logistic Regression, Random Forest and Support Vector Machine.
 (See paper to learn how the parameters have been chosen).